thepointchurch/upperroom/README.md

 # The Point Church Website #

-This is a Django project designed to be deployed to an Amazon EC2 instance running Debian Wheezy, although this is not a requirement.
+This is a Django project designed to be deployed to an Amazon EC2 instance running Debian (wheezy or jessie), although this is not a requirement.

 ## Installation ##